Spend your day cliffside

-Climb Wallface, the East's premier wilderness cliff, tackle massive granite walls, conquer difficult splitter cracks and scale demanding lake cliffs – all among incredible views of New York's highest mountains.
+Climb Wallface, the East's premier wilderness cliff, tackle massive granite walls, conquer difficult splitter cracks, and scale demanding lake cliffs – all among incredible views of New York's highest mountains.

 If you're new to climbing, or simply new to the area, consider booking a trip with a licensed Adirondack guide ‑ they offer professional instruction, guided rock climbing trips and hold the area's best kept secrets.
 Area gear shops have all the equipment and information you need for that perfect climb.

 Updated route closures, due to peregrine falcon nesting sites, are posted on the New York State Department of Environmental Conservation site at: dec.ny.gov.